alessandrolombardini/alessandrolombardini.github.io/about.md

 ### Contact me

-Feel free to contact me by [email](mailto:alessandro.lombardini@outlook.it) or on [linkedin](https://www.linkedin.com/in/alessandro-lombardini-4a894a158/) ☺.
+Feel free to contact me by [email](mailto:alessandro.lombardini@outlook.it) or [linkedin](https://www.linkedin.com/in/alessandro-lombardini-4a894a158/) ☺.